Aiden01/wippy/README.md

-# Exercises en Javascript de Base
+# Javascript exercises for beginners

-Ce dépot contient plusieurs exercises de base pour ceux voulant apprendre le Javascript
+This repo contains a lot of exercises for peoples who want to learn more about Javascript

 ## Exercises